The History of Pre-Angkor

 prosperous than Land Chenla.

 Chenla kingdom had centralized system in the early stage, they improved the economic situation a little, but could not enjoy the profit of the international trade.
-On the other hand, the local chiefs enjoyed autonomy and increased power, as the result the central government could not control them.
+On the other hand, the local chiefs enjoyed autonomy and increased wealth and power, as the result the central government could not control them.
 The central government had lost the authority to control local chiefs.

 The politics of the central authority of Sivaism could not control and influence people's mind.